rogaha/docker-desktop/README.md

 The applications can be rootless, so the client machine manages the windows that are displayed.

-Fluxbox and ROX-Filer creates a very minimalist way to manages the windows and files.
+Fluxbox and ROX-Filer creates a very minimalist way to manage windows and files.

 ![Docker L](image/docker-desktop.png "Docker-Desktop")